apeln/aiven_test/README.md

 Important Note
 --------------------------
-In my testing I used only **one** Broker.
+In my testing I used only **one** Kafka Broker.
 For efficient operation I would split the data of a topic across multiple brokers to balance the load between them.
 And then we will acheive parallelism by assigning each partition to **different** consumer group .

 Configuration